rust-lang/rust/src/doc/rustc-dev-guide/src/rustbot.md

 ## Issue relabeling

-Changing labels for an issue or PR is also normally reserved to members of the organization.
+Changing labels for an issue or PR is also normally reserved for members of the organization.
 However, `@rustbot` allows you to relabel an issue yourself, only with a few restrictions.
 This is mostly useful in two cases: